clairetsoi1129/query-people/README.md

 The program will read various comma-separated variables (csv) file which contains (fake!) data for a number of people with follow fields:
 First name, Last name, Company, Address, City, Country, Postal, Phone1, Phone2, Email, Web.

+Then it will provide 6 query options for user to select.
+And provide the result based on user's selection.

 ## UML diagram
 ### Class Diagram:
 ![class diagram](QueryPeople.drawio.png)